KuroKaze78/CostumeCustomizer/README.txt

 ***************
 * Description *
 ***************
 This mod allows you to mix-and-match portions of suits that have been provided by the CostumeCustomizer mod-packs you've included.
-It replaces the Takao R suit (Black/Red Bikini w/ Pareo).
+It replaces the Takao R Suit (Black/Red Bikini w/ Pareo).
 It uses a 2D overlay menu to customize your outfit to your liking.

 ***************
 * How to Use  *